 - RAs and RFs: 4

 - National and International Collaborations:

 University of Oxford, Tsinghua University, China; Sichuan University, China; CEPRI , China; University of Plzen, Czech Republic; Polytechnica University Bucharest, Romania; University of Santa Caterina, Brazil; Oklahoma University, USA; OFFIS, Germany; Fraunhofer, Germany;

 - Key Industrial Collaborators: National Grid UK, EDF, Elia, UK Power Networks, GE Power Conversion, Nortech, Intel

 Computer models and optimisation algorithms produced by the group have been implemented in over 35 utility companies, in 7 countries.
 New algorithms resulting from the research, and described in publications, have taken up and further developed by many researchers, internationally.

 Inter- Multi- and Cross-disciplinary Aspects

-The research of the group draws on the disciplines of electrical power engineering, control engineering, optimisation theory, computational algorithms and methods and information technology.
+The research of the group draws on the disciplines of electrical power engineering, control engineering, optimisation theory, computational algorithms and information technology.
 Much of the research is multi-disciplinary, with individual research projects requiring skills in two or more disciplines.